Six planets are in retrograde! So what?

 - Uranus Aug.
 24 to Jan.
 23

 - Pluto April 29 to Oct.
-8 (Yeah, I know, Pluto is a “dwarf planet” blah blah blah.
-It’s still in an orbit, and it still displays retrograde motion.)
+8 (Yeah, we know Pluto is a “dwarf planet,” but it’s still in an orbit, and it still displays retrograde motion.)

-Having so many planets moving in retrograde at once is getting a lot of people excited.
-Astrology sites are full of explanations of how retrograde motions are affecting horoscopes, with talk of “stagnation in the cosmos”, “retrograde energy swaying”, “challenges to relationships” and advice to “avoid new ventures”, “stick to routine jobs”, “evaluate how we are transforming our lives”.
-There’s also a lot of bad science of the “a planet slows down” variety.

-Certainly a lot of fuss and bother for an optical illusion.
-So what’s really going on?
-What happens when a planet travels retrograde?
-Let’s start at the very beginning:
+According to NASA, retrograde motion is an “apparent” change in a planet’s movement through the sky when seen from Earth — when a planet appears to go backward in orbit.
+In other words, it’s the optical illusion that was just mentioned.

-Planets (including Earth) orbit around the sun.
+Planets, including Earth, orbit the sun.
 This idea is called heliocentrism.
 (Helios was the god of the sun in Greek mythology.)

 Because the planets orbit the sun at different distances, planets have years of different lengths: